 The District will offer healthy foods that comply with the USDA Dietary Guidelines for Americans and the USDA Smart Snacks in School nutrition standards.
-The District nutrition department will promote and encourage farm-to-school efforts in order to provide the healthy foods identified in the USDA Dietary Guidelines.
+The District will promote and encourage farm-to-school efforts where appropriate so that healthy foods, according to the USDA Dietary Guidelines, are more easily identifiable.